 - If you need AV equipment delivered to your classroom, or would like to borrow equipment to take to a presentation on or off campus, contact Media Services by email at email@example.com, by phone at 508-793-7724, or by stopping by their office on the ground floor of Jonas Clark Hall.

 - As you consider the integration of technology and the teaching/learning/research environments you create, you need support with Moodle, or have questions about curriculum-oriented software, you should contact the Academic Technologist assigned to your department.
-The departmental assignments are:
+As of summer 2014, the departmental assignments are: